terces/Youtube-Continued/README.md

 		Modified Feature: 'History' button bug fixed (when carousel only has 1 item) unknown
-		Bug fixed: 'History' carousel function bug fixed
+		Bug fixed: 'History' carousel function bug fixed 20130114.terces
+	21:50
+		Bug fixed: When change video by 'History', it could change the title now.
+		Modified feature: change the related choose solution, from 2-way related to 1-way related